Ural Army

-The Ural Separate Army was a military formation of the White Army during the Russian Civil War, which operated in the Volga region and the Southern Urals and was formed on December 28, 1918 from units of the Ural Cossack Army and other military units within the Urals Region.
+The Ural Separate Army was a military formation of the White Army during the Russian Civil War which operated in the Volga region and the Southern Urals.
+It was formed on December 28, 1918, from units of the Ural Cossack Army and other military units within the Urals Region.

-The headquarters of the Ural Army received the rights of a separate army headquarters.
-The composition and number varied between 15 and 25 thousand, depending on the situation on the fronts and the territory of action.
+The Ural Army received the right to have a separate army headquarters.
+The composition and number of its soldiers varied between 15 and 25 thousand, depending on the situation on the fronts and the territory of action.
 This mostly isolated army experienced a constant and strong lack of weapons and ammunition.
-Most of the time the Army was formally under command of Admiral Kolchak, at the end of 1919 – beginning of 1920, it tried to coordinate with Anton Denikin.
+Most of the time the army was formally under the command of Admiral Alexander Kolchak, at the end of 1919 – at the beginning of 1920, it tried to coordinate with Anton Denikin.

 Actions

 It first acted against Red Guard units, from June 1918 against the 4th and 1st armies of the Red Eastern Front and from August 15 against the Red Turkestan Front.
 In April 1919, during the general offensive of Kolchak's armies, it broke through the Red's front and besieged Uralsk, which had been abandoned in January 1919.
 It also approached Saratov and Samara, but its limited means did not allow to capture the Urals.